 January 5, 1925

 It would have been my father’s 90th birthday.
-He passed on in 1977 after a year-long battle with cancer.
+He passed away in 1977 after a year-long battle with cancer.
 I was nine years old when he died.

 I’m not writing to commemorate his legacy today; I’ve done this before.
 Other random blog posts have revealed I haven’t many memories of my father.
-I’m okay with this as I’ve had time to get used to the absence of memories and deterioration of those I had.
+I’m okay with that as I’ve had time to get used to the absence.

-The contemplation that has been on my mind for quite sometime is the disillusion I’ve had with death having faced it at such a young age.
+The contemplation that has been on my mind for quite sometime is the disillusions I’ve had with death having faced it at such a young age.
 Dare I say I became comfortable with the idea knowing there is an afterlife with Christ.
 I didn’t fear dying.
 In fact, the idea became appealing as life became more challenging.
-This is where my title comes from… the scripture referenced is 1 Corinthians 15:55.
-I thought about the sting of death a great deal when my mom passed away five years ago.
+This is where my title comes from… the scripture referenced is from 1 Corinthians 15:55.
+I thought about it a great deal when my mom passed away five years ago.
 I was happy for her to pass on from her physical and mental suffering.
-She lived a good life and we had many memories to bring peace and comfort to appease the loss.
-Thanks to the redemption of Jesus, death has lost it’s sting.
+She lived a good life and we had many memories to bring peace and comfort.

 I’m a random thinker and my thoughts often appear disjointed.
 I have a dozen rapid thoughts as I pass from one topic to another.
 I’m not surprised many will find this post peculiar but there is a connection, albeit somewhat loose with a morose conclusion.

 Some who follow my writing contemplate dark issues.
 I’m not afraid to write about difficult topics.
 When it comes to suicidal thoughts, I would sit down with anyone, including perfect strangers, to help them sort through their emotions.